silenceshell/topic/README.md

 top in container.

-Running the original `top` command in a container will not get information of the container, many metrics like uptime, users, tasks, cpu, memory, is about the host in fact. `topic`(top in container) will retrieve those metrics from container instead.
+Running the original `top` command in a container will not get information of the container, many metrics like uptime, users, load average, tasks, cpu, memory, are about the host in fact.

-Attention: `topic` have not supported load average metrics.
+`topic`(top in container) will retrieve those metrics from container instead, so it shows the status of the container, not the host.